uniqys/UniqysKitDocs/docs/introduction/what-is-uniqys-kit.md

 ## Blockchain For DApps

-Uniqys Kit targets strictly to be a useful toolkit for DApps developers, and the adopted technologies are due to consideration of DApps development.
+Uniqys Kit aims to be a useful toolkit for DApps developers, and thereby the adopted technologies are due to consideration of DApps development.

-The blockchain uses sidechain, a unique chain for every single DApp that can conserve security with connection to a major chain (e.g. Ethereum).
+Unlike Bitcoin and Ethereum, Uniqys Kit creates a unique blockchain for every single DApp to increase the transaction throughput.
+However, it will be hard for developers to gather blockchain validators especially right after the DApps release.
+Our approach to solving that problem is implementing a sidechain function: a link to a major chain to preserve the security.

 The consensus algorithm is PoS (Proof of Stake) with PBFT based algorithm which gives finality to the blockchain.

-These two technologies were chosen because DApps engineers are able to achieve these benefits:
+These two technologies were chosen because DApps engineers are able to receive these benefits:

-- Less transaction fee during DApps usage
+- Less transaction fee
 - Short waiting time for transactions to be approved
 - Secure blockchain with few validators

 ## HTTP Request as a Transaction

-Easy Framework considers every HTTP requests that modify the application state as a transaction.
+Easy Framework considers every HTTP request that modifies the database as a transaction.
-Easy Client, a client-side javascript package integrated into Easy Framework, enables users to sign the request and send it to the server.
+Those transactions are signed with the Easy Client, a client-side javascript package integrated into Easy Framework.
-Signed requests will be handled as an authenticated request in Easy Framework.
+Signed requests will be sent to the Easy Framework and handled as an authenticated request.

-Therefore, all the interactions with blockchain are covered with Easy Framework, enabling DApps developers to minimize the learning cost for building a blockchain.
+All the interactions with blockchain are covered with Easy Framework, and for that DApps developers are able to minimize the learning cost for building a blockchain.